 The temperature of the mirror glaze

-I like to pour the glaze on a frozen cake because it's much easier to spread it beautifully.
+I like to pour the glaze on a frozen cake because it's much easier to spread it beautifully and transfer the glazed cake to a cake board or plate without the risk of messing out the shape.
 Many pastry shops, including those I worked at in the past, intentionally freeze cakes for this purpose.

 4 steps to pour mirror glaze on cakes

-- Set up a cooling rack on a tray with plastic wrap.
-Prepare your cakes in the freezer so you can take them out immediately.
+- Set up a wire rack on a rimmed baking sheet with plastic wrap.
+Ensure the cakes are ready in the freezer so you can take them out immediately when the glaze cools down enough.

 📌 How To Store Chocolate Mirror Glaze